 My name is Christine Bissonnette, and I’m a spoken word poet and children’s entertainer living in Vancouver, BC (I’m originally from Sackville, Nova Scotia).

 I received my bachelor’s degree in theatre and creative writing from UNB, and have since trained extensively in voice and performance with coaches Mark Downey, Ben Ratner, and Gayle Murphy (amongst others).

 I volunteer with several different organizations.
 I facilitate one-on-one spoken word workshops for adults with cognitive disabilities through Kudoz.
-I’m a member of the core production team for Interesting Vancouver’s 10th anniversary, and also volunteer as one of the field trip organizers for Creative Mornings.
+I was a member of the core production team for Interesting Vancouver’s 10th anniversary, and also volunteer as one of the field trip organizers for Creative Mornings.